ACA CENTRAL:

 Employees who average 130 hours per month during the MEASUREMENT PERIOD are considered full-time and must be made an offer of coverage.

-This eligible status must be locked in during a subsequent period, which is known as the STABILITY PERIOD (between 6 and 12 months but in no event longer than the MEASUREMENT PERIOD).
+This eligible status must be locked in during a subsequent period, which is known as the STABILITY PERIOD (between 6 and 12 months but in no event shorter than the MEASUREMENT PERIOD).
+Neither period can exceed 14 months.

 If you have questions about ELIGIBILITY MANAGEMENT or any other aspect of ACA reporting & compliance, please contact BENEFITSCAPE , the leading ACA specialist.

-BENEFITSCAPE provides bestin-class ACA services & intelligent FLAG & FIX REGTECH DIAGNOSTICS to 1000s of employers of all sizes, in all sectors, and on all major HCMs.
+BENEFITSCAPE provides best-in-class ACA services, including intelligent, system-agnostic ACA_RegTech, to 1000s of employers of all sizes, in all sectors, and on all major HCMs.